 1. Specific Aims

-We aim to use RNA sequencing and CyTOF experiments performed by the Precision Profiling Core to develop an integrative model of asthma to better understand key aspects of its heterogeneity and differential severity. [[In particular, we will model the effects of IgA and IgE-mediated adaptive immunity responses in a cell-specific manner with emphasis on effects of YKL-40 and DKK1 levels.--should delete, too much overlap with other projects(DS)]] These analyses will yield mechanistic insight to the transcripts and pathways associated with asthma lung dysfunction clusters which is necessary for translating these findings to patient care.
+We aim to use RNA sequencing and CyTOF experiments performed by the Precision Profiling Core to develop an integrative model of asthma to better understand key aspects of its heterogeneity and differential severity. [[In particular, we will model the effects of IgA and IgE-mediated adaptive immunity responses in a cell-specific manner with emphasis on effects of YKL-40 and DKK1 levels.--should delete, too much overlap with other projects(DS)]] These analyses will yield mechanistic insight to the transcripts and pathways associated with asthma lung dysfunction clusters which are necessary for translating these findings to patient care.
 To this end, we will use our expertise in RNA sequencing to develop and distribute pipelines to the Precision Profiling Core for the processing of bulk-cell and single-cell RNA-Seq and CyTOF data.
-These cleaned and uniformly-processed data will be clustered, built into regulatory networks, integrated with external datasets and patient clinical data, and modeled.
-This analysis will give a new understanding of the regulatory pathways by which patients’ asthma experiences vary, define the features that best correlate with clinical outcomes, and speak to the underlying mechanisms by which those outcomes occur. [[ delete(DS)-- Further, these models will inform, direct and iteratively learn from experiments performed by the other Driving Projects in this proposal to identify the pathways that lead to asthma heterogeneity and severity.]][[DS/TG: send around pic,,, interface diagram & para on interfaces]]
+The cleaned and uniformly-processed data will be clustered, built into regulatory networks, integrated with external datasets and patient clinical data, and modeled.
+The analysis will provide a deeper understanding of the regulatory pathways by which patients’ asthma experiences vary, define the features that best correlate with clinical outcomes, and help explain the underlying mechanisms by which those outcomes occur. [[ delete(DS)-- Further, these models will inform, direct and iteratively learn from experiments performed by the other Driving Projects in this proposal to identify the pathways that lead to asthma heterogeneity and severity.]][[DS/TG: send around pic,,, interface diagram & para on interfaces]]

 [[MG: need to say that the point of this project is generate many different clusters of genes that characterize diff. patient groups.
 Our hypothesis is that different endophenotypes (which are evident in the different clusters) characterize different patient group (diff types of asthma)]]